 Now, compare that to an equal serving size of chicken breast:

 - Vitamin A: 21 IU | 0% DV

 - Vitamin B2 (riboflavin): 0.1 mg | 7% DV

 - Vitamin B6: 0.6 mg | 30% DV

 - Vitamin B9 (folate): 4 mcg | 1% DV

 - Vitamin B12 (cobalamin): 0.3 mcg | 6% DV

 - Selenium: 27.6 mcg | 39%

 When other nutrients are factored in, chicken breast comes out a bit ahead – it’s lower in fat for example – but it can’t compare overall.
-I’m not saying you have to swear off muscle meat in favor of organs.
+Do you have to swear off muscle meat in favor of organs?
+Of course not.
 Rather, see where you can find an opportunity to include beef liver in your weekly routine.